phuse-org/MedDRAasRDF/doc/MedDRAConversion.md

 <img src="images/Meddra-Query.png" width=200/>

-# Data Conversion with R
+# Data Conversion

-<font class="warning">NOTE: Current scripts must be updated to account for multi-axiality</font>
+Both SAS and R can be used to convert the ASCII files to RDF using the processes documented below.

 ## Source Files
-MedDRA files supplied as ASCII .asc files by the MSSO are serialized to RDF in the Terse Triple Language (TTL) format.
+MedDRA files supplied by the MSSO as ASCII files with the .asc file extension.
+The files are serialized to RDF in the Terse Triple Language (TTL) format.

-* Five files contain the medication conditions and codes (LLT, PT, HLT, HLGT, SOC)
+Five files contain the medication conditions and codes (LLT, PT, HLT, HLGT, SOC).
+See the diagrams below for how the files are related.

-    * LLT file contains the PT codes to provide the LLT to PT mapping
+1. *llt.asc*
+   - Contains the LLT code in column 1 and the PT code in column 3.
+In many cases the LLT and PT codes are identical.
+The PT code is used to link to the PT file.

+2. *pt.asc*
-    * PT file contains the *Primary SOC* code to which the PT term is mapped.
+  - Contains the *Primary SOC* code to which the PT term is mapped.

+3.*hlt.asc*

+4. *hlgt.asc*

+5. *soc.asc*

-* Three files contain additional mappings evident in their names:  HLT_PT, HLGT_HLT, SOC_HLGT
+Three files contain additional mappings and, as indicated by their names, faciliate the merging of the terminology fils.
+1. *hlt_pt.asc*

+2. *hlgt_hlt*

+3. *soc_hlgt.asc*

 These files enable mapping of any LLT to its Primary SOC and optionally to Secondary SOC's.